MechanicalRock/mechanicalrock.github.io/_posts/2018-03-01-inception-pipelines-pt1.markdown

 ## Taking It For A Spin

-1. Download the zip file from the [GitHub repository](https://github.com/MechanicalRock/InceptionPipeline/archive/master.zip) and use the `part-1` files.
+1. Download the zip file from the [GitHub repository](https://github.com/MechanicalRock/InceptionPipeline/archive/master.zip).
 Do not clone the repo, as the shell script will perform a ```git init```.
 Copy the unziped files into a folder which will become your project folder.
 1. Open all the files into your editor-of-choice.
 An editor that allows global search-and-replace will be super helpful.
 1. Open ```aws_seed-cli-parameters.json```.
 Perform a global replace for all values between the ```@@```: